Out-of-Order Membership in Regular Languages: Problem Statement and First Results

+\textbf{Handling streamed letters (micro layer).} What we do here intuitively amounts to what we would do to achieve a space complexity of $O(b_j)$ memory cells on a block of length $b_j$, except that to achieve a space complexity of $O(b_j)$ bits we have packed all information about the block $\beta_j$ in the constant number of cells used by $\beta_j$.
+The main challenge is to argue that we can indeed handle the streamed letter in constant time using the operations allowed by the RAM model, in particular paying attention to the fact that we must find the endpoints of intervals by direct examination of the bit vector $v_j$ (i.e., we do not have an analogue of the table $T_{\text{size}}$ of the macro layer, intuitively because we do not have the space to store it).

-\textbf{Handling streamed letters (micro layer).} In $\beta_i$, we first initialize a singleton interval at position~$p$ of~$\beta_i$, by setting the $p$-th bit of~$v_i$ to be~$1$ and setting the $p$-th element of $m_i$ to be $\mu(a)$ for $a$ the received character.
+More precisely, to handle a streamed letter in $\beta_j$, we first initialize a singleton interval at position~$p$ of~$\beta_j$, by setting the $p$-th bit of~$v_j$ to be~$1$ and setting the $p$-th element of $m_j$ to be $\mu(a)$ for $a$ the received character.
+This can be performed in constant time in our RAM model: indeed, there is only a constant number of possible images of $\mu$, and the values being manipulated can be constructed in constant time via bit shifts.

-We then try to merge this singleton interval with an interval starting at the right neighbor (if it exists).
-More precisely, if $p = b$ then we do nothing because $p$ is the rightmost position of the block.
-Otherwise, we check the $(p+1)$-th bit of~$v_i$.
+We then attempt to merge this singleton interval with an interval starting at the right-neighboring position (if it exists).
+More precisely, if $p = b_j$ then we do nothing because $p$ is the rightmost position of the block.
+Otherwise, we check the $(p+1)$-th bit of~$v_j$.
 If it is~$0$, then we do nothing because there is no interval covering that position.
-Otherwise, we merge the singleton interval with the right interval by setting the $p$-th value of~$m_i$ to be the product in~$M$ of $\mu(a)$ and of the element at the $(p+1)$-th position of~$m_i$.
+Otherwise, we merge the newly created singleton interval with the interval that exists at its right.
+To do this, we set the $p$-th value of~$m_j$ to be the product in~$M$ of $\mu(a)$ and of the element at the $(p+1)$-th position of~$m_j$.
+All of this can still be performed in constant time in our RAM model.
+In particular, the product in~$M$ can be done in constant time because $M$ is of constant size.